yusoofsh/mangoleh/content/projects/Dissertation.md

 showInProjects: true
 ---

-I use NLP to study if economic uncertainty can predict recessions.
-I program web-scrapers to retrieve news using Selenium/ BeautifulSoup and quantify uncertainty using MaxEnt models.
+Dissertation at Cambridge.
+Used NLP to study if economic uncertainty can predict recessions.
+Implemented web-scrapers to retrieve over 300,000 news articles using Selenium/ BeautifulSoup.
+Quantified uncertainty using MaxEnt models.
 Invited to publish.